RCN-ECS/Synthesis_Workshop/travel_info.md

 Portsmouth dock - 315 Market Street, Portsmouth, NH 03801

+_We will ask everyone to take a rapid antigen test at our dock before getting on board the vessels_

 **2:45 Prompt departure to Shoals**

 Boats will depart promptly at 2:45, because they are timed with a bridge lift.
 If you miss this boat, contact TBD